D3strukt0r/votifier-client-php/README.md

 $vote = new Vote($voteType, $serverType);
 ```

-(For server which use the NuVotifier plugin (v1 protocol) (HINT: It's EXATCLY the same like method 1))
+(For the servers which use the NuVotifier plugin (v1 protocol) (HINT: It's EXACTLY the same as method 1))
 ```php
 <?php